phunterlau/iNaturalist/README.md

 ### Install MXNet

-Run `pip install mxnet-cu80` or go to <https://github.com/dmlc/mxnet/> for the latest version from Github.
+Run `pip install mxnet-cu80` after installing CUDA driver or go to <https://github.com/dmlc/mxnet/> for the latest version from Github.

 Windows users? no CUDA 8.0? no GPU?
 Please run `pip search mxnet` and find the good package for your platform.

 ### Generate list

-After downloading and unzipping the train and test set in to `data`, along with the necessary `.json` annotation files, run `python mx_list.py` and generate `train.lst` `val.lst` `test.lst`
+After downloading and unzipping the train and test set in to `data`, along with the necessary `.json` annotation files, run `python mx_list.py` under `data` and generate `train.lst` `val.lst` `test.lst`

 ### Train